CITRIS Development Coordinator at UC Berkeley

 • Welcome and coordinate with Visiting Scholars and Fellows resulting from membership agreements.

-• Facilitate tour requests of CITRIS headquarters for current and prospective Members.
+• Facilitate tour requests of CITRIS headquarters for current and prospective Members, as well as visiting groups that wish to learn about opportunities in the CITRIS ecosystem.

 • Coordinate delivery of the Membership Program with development peers on the CITRIS campuses (IPIRA, College of Engineering, departments, etc.).